 Additionally, any Special Conditions restricting drawdown of funds must have been satisfied and the environmental review (except for exempt activities) must be completed.
+Additionally, DCA requires a completed Notice of Contract Action before construction draws may be reviewed and processed.
 Important: For drawdowns, at least one authorized local government representative's (elected official or employee) signature must be on the drawdown form.

-Requests for drawdowns should be emailed to cdbq.draws@dca.ga.gov or mailed to:
+Requests for drawdowns should be emailed to cdbg.draws@dca.ga.gov or mailed to: